 Of all the hundreds of drinking games that have been invented, not all of them apply to just two players.
 If you’re looking to play some 2-player drinking games, here are the best ones.

 If you are playing drinking games with a new friend or someone you are getting to know, this may be an interesting game to play.
 It could also be a lot of fun to play with your partner.
-The point is, it can be very revealing.
-It is a slower paced game, and maybe that is what you want!
-Perfect for a longer night in than an aggressive pregame.
+The point is, that it can be very revealing.
+It is a slower-paced game, and maybe that is what you want!
+Perfect for a long night in than an aggressive pregame.